 Definition of Object-oriented programming(OOP)

-OOP’s main concern is to hide the data from non-member functions of a class, which it treats like “critical information”.
+OOP’s chief concern is to hide the data from non-member functions of a class, which it treats like “critical information”.
 Data is closely tied to the member functions of a class, which operates on it.
 It doesn’t allow any non-member function to modify the data inside it.
-Objects communicate with each other through member functions to access their data.
+Objects interact with each other through member functions to access their data.

-OOP is developed on the basic concept of “object”, “classes”, “data encapsulation or abstraction”,”inheritance”, and “Polymorphism/overloading”.
+OOP is developed on the basic concept of “object”, “classes”, “data encapsulation or abstraction”,” inheritance”, and “Polymorphism/overloading”.
 In OOP, programs can be divided into modules by partitioning data and functions, which further can be used as templates for creating new copies of modules, if required.
+Therefore, it is an approach that facilitates in modularizing programs by constructing a partitioned memory area for data and functions.

 Definition of Procedure oriented programming(POP)

 POP is a conventional way of programming.
-Procedural programming is where the primary focus is on getting the task done in a sequential order.
+Procedural programming is where the primary focus is on getting the task done in sequential order.
 Flowchart organizes the flow of control of the program.
-If the program is large, it is structured in some small units called functions, which shares global data.
-Here the concern of data security arises, as there is an unintentional change in the program by functions.
+If the program is extensive, it is structured in some small units called functions, which shares global data.
+Here, the concern of data security arises, as there is an unintentional change in the program by functions.

 Key Differences Between OOP and POP

-- POP is a procedure oriented programming whereas, OOP is an object oriented programming.
+- POP is procedure-oriented programming while, OOP is object-oriented programming.

 - The main focus of POP is on “how to get the task done” it follows the flow chart to get the task done.
 OOP’s main focus is on data security as only the objects of a class are allowed to access the attributes or function of a class.

-- The functions are small units of the large programs that execute to get the main task done.
-In OOP attributes and functions of the class are divided among the objects.
+- The functions are small units of the large programs or a sub-program that execute to get the main task done.
+In contrast, OOP attributes and functions of the class are divided among the objects.

-- In POP, there is no specific accessing mode to access attributes or functions in the program whereas, in OOP there are three accessing modes “public”, “private”, “protected”, that are used as an accessing share to access attributes or functions.
+- In POP, there is no specific accessing mode to access attributes or functions in the program.
+Conversely, in OOP there are three accessing modes “public”, “private”, “protected”, that are used as an accessing method to access attributes or functions.

 - POP does not support the concept of Overloading/polymorphism.
-OOP supports Overloading/Polymorphism a which means using the same function name for performing different functions.
+On the contrary, OOP supports Overloading/Polymorphism, which means using the same function name for performing different functions.
 We can overload functions, constructor, and operators in OOP.

 - There is no concept of inheritance in POP whereas, OOP supports inheritance which allows using the attribute and functions of other class by inheriting it.